Geutzzu/FurnitureStoresExtraction/README.md

 # 5. Backend: Django Server

 This ML backend was built using Django and Django Channels for WebSocket communication.
-The backend is responsible for handling model inference, scraping and status updates.
+The backend is responsible for handling model inference, scraping, and status updates.

 ## 5.1.
 Scraping
 The scraping algorithm used in the backend is an adapted version of the one used for gathering the data.